Electric vehicle charging infrastructure: Switzerland

 The charging station network in Switzerland is derived from research in solar cars.
 In 1992 the government decided to support a charging station network.
 The network has since extended to neighbouring countries – in 2010 the Park & Charge network in Switzerland, Germany and Austria did encompass 500 charging locations, additionally there a few charging locations in the Netherlands and Italy.

-Plug’n Roll: the smart EV charging network in Switzerland.
+Plug'n Roll was a major smart EV charging network in Switzerland until it was taken over by its competitor Avia Volt in April 2025.